 Custom air intake system

-Stainless steel coolant lines in the engine bay
+Stainless steel coolant lines (radiator to the engine)

 Extras for additional cost:

 Transaxle Rebuild / Adding Limited Slip Differential / Higher 3rd / 4th Gearing